 The Progression Board meets at the end of the academic year to decide which students will be allowed to proceed to the next year of their degree programme.
-You will receive notification from the University when your on-line results and the Board's progression decision are available on-line, and whether you must resit any courses.
+You will receive an email from the University containing a link to a summary of your results for the year and the Board's progression decision, and whether you must resit any courses.

 In years 1, 2 and 3 if you do not pass a course at the first attempt, you have one opportunity to resit the course during the resit diet in early August.
-In Year 3, re-assessment is for credit only and you cannot improve your overall average (which accounts for 20% of your final degree results) unless you are re-sitting because of mitigating circumstances.
-There are no re-sit opportunities for courses in Years 4.
+In Year 3, re-assessment is for credit only and you cannot improve your overall average (which accounts for 20% of your final degree results) unless you are re-sitting for medical reasons.
+There are no re-sit opportunities for courses in Year 4.

-If you receive a pass/proceed decision that allows you to progress at the Summer Progression Board you can enrol on-line from mid-August.
-If you have resits, and are able to progress following the Resit Progression Board, you may enrol on-line once you have received your Assessment Results.
+If you receive a pass/proceed decision that allows you to progress at the Summer Progression Board you can enrol online from mid-August.
+If you have resits, and are able to progress following the Resit Progression Board you may enrol online once you have received your Assessment Results email confirming this.